aleksi-kangas/terrace-heating-backend/Readme.md

 ```

 - Querying values only each minute to avoid stressing the internal controller of the heat-pump unnecessarily.
-    - After each query of the heat-pump, the latest values are transmitted to clients via WebSocket.
+    - After each query of the heat-pump, the latest values are transmitted to clients with [Socket.io](https://github.com/socketio/socket.io).
     - A WebSocket connection is used to reduce unnecessary HTTP polling by the frontend.

 ```JavaScript